reflexer-labs/geb-bigquery-scripts/README.md

 #### Run Minting only incentives

-*Minting only queries needs to map owners to SAFEs first, so it uses a separate script.*
+*Minting only queries needs to map EOAs to SAFEs first, so it uses a separate script.*

 ```